 - Must be able to fit in the overhead bin without issue

 The key here is the increased width allowance that allows you to pack a fat bag.
-If you are looking to max this out, go with the LEVEL8 Grace 20-Inch Carry-On, which expands its standard width if needed.
+If you want to max this out, go with the LEVEL8 Grace 20-Inch Carry-On, which expands its standard width if needed.

 - How to Pack Formula for Air Travel